dmlc/xgboost/doc/parameter.rst

 * ``validate_parameters`` [default to ``false``, except for Python, R and CLI interface]

   - When set to True, XGBoost will perform validation of input parameters to check whether a parameter is used or not.
-The feature is still experimental.
-It's expected to have some false positives.

 * ``nthread`` [default to maximum number of threads available if not set]